From Storage Units To Success: 7 Businesses That Built Their Fortune Out of Storage Units - Surewise

 Are businesses using self-storage units covered by insurance?

-Not all businesses who use a self-storage unit for business units will be covered by a standard storage insurance policy.
+Not all businesses that use a self-storage unit for business units will be covered by a standard storage insurance policy.
 Businesses simply using a storage unit to store goods, such as excess inventory and other business equipment, will typically be able to take out a standard storage insurance policy and have the peace of mind they’re covered.

 A business employing staff to actively work from a storage unit, however, may find their policy invalidated should something happen to their staff or their business goods while working from the unit.
 Likewise, you’ll need to make sure that the items you are storing are not prohibited by your storage facility or insurer.